Tim Blake: Career

 He has reunited with the 'classic-era' line-up of Gong (minus Pierre Moerlen, who died in May 2005) for one-off concerts, in May 1977, 1995, and in November 2006 at the 3rd Gong Family Unconvention (Uncon) at the Melkweg in Amsterdam.
+Blake continues to work with Patrice Warrener on his Chromolithe Illumination System, and doing concerts with Jean-Philippe Rykiel.

+Recordings

-Blake's discography contains more than 25 titles, including eight solo albums as Tim Blake – Crystal Machine and he removed all his solo albums from the record market, preferring to make them available for download as mp3s from his own web site.
+Blake's discography contains more than 25 titles, including eight solo albums as Tim Blake – Crystal Machine and he removed all his solo albums from the record market, preferring to make them available for download as MP3s from his own web site.

-As well as his work with Hawkwind, Blake continues to work with Patrice Warrener on his Chromolithe Illumination System, and doing concerts with Jean-Philippe Rykiel.

-Blake currently lives in the Poitou region of France.